wp-plugins/editorial-calendar/readme.txt

 Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.

+= What are other people saying about the calendar? =

+From time to time people write articles about the editorial calendar.
+We appreciate every one.

+<a href="http://chrisg.org/drag-and-drop-post-scheduling-with-the-editorial-calendar-wordpress-plugin/">Drag and Drop Post Scheduling with the Editorial Calendar WordPress plugin</a> by <a href="http://chrisg.org/">Chris Garrett</a>

+<a href="http://theincidentaleconomist.com/wordpress-plug-in-plug-editorial-calendar/">WordPress Plug-In Plug: Editorial Calendar</a> on <a href="http://theincidentaleconomist.com/">The Incidental Economist</a>

+<a href="http://wordcastnet.com/2010/01/12/visually-manage-your-post-publication-dates-with-the-editorial-calendar-wordpress-plugin/">Visually Manage Your Post Publication Dates with the Editorial Calendar WordPress Plugin</a> on <a href="http://wordcastnet.com/">WordCast</a>

+<a href="http://websuccessdiva.com/seo-copywriting-checklist/">SEO Copywriting Checklist for Wordpress Blogs</a> on <a href="http://websuccessdiva.com/">@WebSuccessDiva</a> is a good article about SEO and using an editorial calendar.

 = How do I navigate in the calendar? =

 You can move around in the calendar using the arrows next to the months at the top or your mouse wheel, You can also move using your keyboard: